List of The Idolmaster characters: Cute idols

 An anemic olfactophile who specializes in science experiments and chemistry and uses a perfume from her scientist father.
 Her interest in Producer came from the latter's smell.
 She and Frederica form the idol unit Lazy Lazy (レイジー・レイジー) in U149.

-Her Cinderella Master single, released on November 18, 2015, charted on the Oricon Singles Chart for 40 weeks and topped at #11 on November 30.
+Her Cinderella Master single, released on November 18, 2015, charted on the Oricon Singles Chart for 40 weeks and topped at No. 11 on November 30.

 She was one of the five idols who appeared in the November 2019 "Spin-off!" short.